victjam/victjam/README.md

-# Hi there, I'm Victor 👋
+# Hi there, I'm Victor👋

 I am a Frontend Developer with extensive experience in creating visually stunning and intuitive interfaces.
 My expertise spans across React, Astro, Vue, Angular and Svelte, with a particular focus on React.js.
 I have a strong passion for CSS animations and interactive design, often spending my free time as an illustrator and UI designer.